rgalljamov/learn2walk/README.md

-# IROS 21: Improving Sample Efficiency of Deep Reinforcement Learning for Bipedal Walking
+# Improving Sample Efficiency of Deep Reinforcement Learning for Bipedal Walking

 ### Abstract
 Reinforcement learning holds a great promise of